Probing the equation of state of neutron stars with captured primordial black holes: Gravitational waves

 where $(t_0,\phi_0)$ are time and phase offsets \citep{Lindblom:2008cm}.
 Based on the Parseval's theorem, the noise-weighted inner product between two templates $h_1$ and $h_2$ is defined as

-where $\tilde{h}_{1}(f)$ is the Fourier transform of the time-domain signal $h_1(t)$, $\tilde{h}_{1}^{*}(f)$ is the complex conjugate, $f_\text{min}$ and $f_\text{max}$ correspond to the minimum and maximum frequencies during the inspiral, and $S_n(f)$ is the noise spectral density for the GW detector.
+where $\Re$ means the real part, $\tilde{h}_{1}(f)$ is the Fourier transform of the time-domain signal $h_1(t)$, $\tilde{h}_{1}^{*}(f)$ is the complex conjugate, $f_\text{min}$ and $f_\text{max}$ correspond to the minimum and maximum frequencies during the inspiral, and $S_n(f)$ is the noise spectral density for the GW detector.
 Here we chose the noise spectral density (ET-D) of ET as an example \citep{Hild:2010id}.
+The noise curves for ET \citep{Hild:2010id} along with CE \citep{Reitze:2019iox}, advanced LIGO \citep{LIGOScientific:2014pky}, advanced Virgo \citep{VIRGO:2014yos}, and KAGRA \citep{KAGRA:2020agh} in the fourth observing run\footnote{https://dcc.ligo.org/T2200043-v3/public}, as well as the characteristic strains for sources with an initial PBH mass of $10^{-3}\ M_\odot$, are shown in Figure \ref{Fig:asd}.
 The signal-to-noise ratio (SNR) is given by

-Table \ref{Tab:faithfulness} shows the faithfulness between GWs using different EoS models.
-The faithfulness is smaller for the PBH with a larger mass and shorter evolution timescale.
-Since two signals are distinguishable by the detector if the faithfulness $\mathcal{F}_n<1-N_p/\rm{SNR}^2$, where $N_p$ is the number of model parameters \citep{Flanagan:1997kp,Lindblom:2008cm,McWilliams:2010eq,Chatziioannou:2017tdw}, the results in Table \ref{Tab:faithfulness} tell us that we can use GWs from PBHs inspiraling inside NSs within the Galaxy detected by ET to distinguish EoS models BSk21, BSk26 and QHC21AT.
-For PBHs with the initial mass $10^{-6}~M_\odot$, the maximum luminosity distance should be about $3$ kpc to ensure the detectability ($\mathrm{SNR}\gtrsim 8$).
+Table \ref{Tab:faithfulness} shows the faithfulness between GWs using different EOS models.
+The faithfulness is larger for the PBH with a larger mass and shorter evolution timescale.
+Two signals are distinguishable by the detector if the faithfulness $\mathcal{F}_n<1-N_p/\rm{SNR}^2$, where $N_p$ is the number of model parameters \citep{Flanagan:1997kp,Lindblom:2008cm,McWilliams:2010eq,Chatziioannou:2017tdw}.
+If SNR=10, then $1-N_p/\rm{SNR}^2\sim 0.15$.
+From Table \ref{Tab:faithfulness}, we see that $\mathcal{F}_n$ in all the cases we considered is smaller than $1-N_p/\rm{SNR}^2$, allowing us to use GWs from PBHs inspiraling inside NSs in the Galaxy detected by ET, if they exist, to distinguish EOS models BSk21, BSk26, and QHC21AT.
+For PBHs with the initial mass $10^{-6}~M_\odot$ at $d_L=10$ kpc, the SNRs are too low for detection.
+Therefore, we reduce the luminosity distance to $3$ kpc to ensure detectability.